 Bucks County Burglary Lawyer

 It is important to understand that Burglary in Pennsylvania does not necessarily conform to the common understanding of the crime.
 That is, you do not have to actually physically take or steal property in order to commit this crime.

 Burglary in the Commonwealth is defined as entering a structure with the intent to commit a crime.
-This lower bar means that a great many unlawful actions may in fact constitute burglary.
-Given the gravity of the offense and the relatively low threshold that must be met by the prosecution, it is vital that you retain counsel if charged with this crime.
+This means that a great many unlawful actions may, in fact, constitute burglary.
+Given the gravity of the offense, and the relatively low threshold that must be met by the prosecution, it is vital that you retain counsel if charged with this crime.

 If you have been charged with Burglary, call The Law Offices of Greg Prosmushkin, P.C. today.
-Our Criminal Defense Attorneys can provide you with an aggressive form of representation and provide you with the assistance necessary to attain the best possible results.
+Our Criminal Defense Attorneys can provide you with an aggressive form of representation, and with the assistance necessary to attain the best possible results.
 Call today to schedule an entirely free consultation with one of our associates.

 Burglary in Pennsylvania

 Burglary is not considered a small crime.
 That is unless you consider spending as much as twenty years in prison to be of little consequence.
 Burglary is a felony – more serious than the lesser classification of misdemeanor – and carries with it accordingly significant penalty.Burglary is a second-degree felony unless one of these two factors were present at the time of the offense: